Jet Discrimination with Quantum Complete Graph Neural Network: Experimental Setup

-The classical model for benchmarking is based on MPGNN with the aggregation function chosen to be \textbf{SUM}.
-As the datasets are complete graphs, $k=1$ is set in Eq.(\ref{eqmp}). $\Phi$ is constructed with a fully connected neural network, while leaving $\gamma$ as the aggregation of $\Phi$ only, i.e., $\xbf^{(1)}_i=\sum_{j}\Phi(\xbf^{(0)}_i,\xbf^{(0)}_j)$.
-Subsequently, the graph feature, denoted as $\xbf^C$, will be computed through $\xbf^C=\sum_{i}\xbf^{(1)}_i$ in the last step of MPGNN.
+The classical model for benchmarking is based on MPGNN from Eq.~\ref{eqmp}, with the aggregation function chosen to be \textbf{SUM}.
+The function $\Phi$ is implemented as a feed-forward neural network consisting of linear layers and the ReLU activation functions \cite{relu}, while $\gamma$ is simply the summation of $\Phi$ only, i.e., $\xbf^{(1)}_i=\sum_{j \neq i}\Phi(\xbf^{(0)}_i,\xbf^{(0)}_{j})$, where $j$ ranges from 0 to $N-1$ except $i$.
+The input to $\Phi$ is simply the concatenation of $\xbf^{(0)}_i$ and $\xbf^{(0)}_j$, requiring only 6 neurons in the input layer of $\Phi$.
+Consequently, the graph feature, denoted as $\xbf^C$, is computed through

+The structure of MPGNN is similar to the Particle Flow Network (PFN) in \cite{pfn}, with the distinction that PFN calculates $\Phi(\xbf^{(0)}_i)$ for each particle, whereas MPGNN calculates the pairwise information $\Phi(\xbf^{(0)}_i, \xbf^{(0)}_j)$ between particles.

-On the other hand, the quantum model is based on QCGNN, consisting of encoding layers and parametrized gates.
-Additionally, the \textit{data re-uploading} technique \cite{reupload} is employed before the final measurements (see Fig.\ref{fig:exqcgnn}).
-For simplicity, we use rotation gates, defined as
+The quantum model is based on QCGNN, which consists of encoding operators and parametrized operators.
+The \textit{data re-uploading} technique \cite{reupload} is employed 2 times before the final measurements (indicated by the dashed box in Fig.~\ref{fig:exqcgnn} with $R=2$).
+For simplicity, we use single-angle rotation gates, defined as